liangzheng816/OfficeDocs-SharePoint/migration/spmt-create-task.md

    ![Select a site structure hub association.](media/spmt-select-hub-association.png)

-11. If you choose to associate with a hub, select the associate destiation registration option if you want to register your destination as a hub or associate the sites with an existing hub.
+11. If you choose to associate with a hub, select the associate destination registration option if you want to register your destination as a hub or associate the sites with an existing hub.

     ![SPMT site structure for associating the destination to register as a hub or associate the sits with an existing hub.](media/spmt-site-structure-associate-destination-as-hub.png)